-- Increase the Base Student Allocation and State Categorical Programs by at least 5% in 2019 and by at least 3% annually until Florida achieves a ranking of at least #20 nationwide in PreK-12 educational funding.
+- Increase the Base Student Allocation and State Categorical Programs by at least 5% annually so that Florida achieves a ranking of at least #20 nationwide in PreK-12 educational funding by 2025.

 - Prohibit any new unfunded mandates for public schools.

-- Eliminate the reduction of corporate state revenues at the expense of public schools.
+- Eliminate the transfer of corporate tax revenues to private schools at the expense of public schools.

-- Increase the Base Student Allotment (BSA) until Florida ranks at least #20 in national average teacher salary by 2025.
+- Increase the Base Student Allocation (BSA) until Florida ranks at least #20 in national average teacher and educational support personnel salaries by 2025.

 - Return to Professional Services Contracts to provide employee security.

-- Focus approval of charter applications to a specific academic or space need not met by the local school district.
+- Limit approval of new charter applications to those that address specific academic or space needs not met by the local school district.

-- Require that a charter school, if closed, return any and all public funds and materials purchased with public funds.
+- Require that a charter school, if closed, return all remaining public funds, and materials and capital investments purchased with taxpayer funds.